chgodard/hesperos/README.md

 ## Load and adjust your image *(use Panel 1)*

-Same panel as used for the *Manual Segmentation and Correction* mode *(see [panel 1 description](#load-and-adjust-your-image-use-panel-1))*.
+Same panel as the *Manual Segmentation and Correction* mode *(see [panel 1 description](#load-and-adjust-your-image-use-panel-1))*.

 ## Annotate your image *(use Panel 2)*

-Annotation and correction on the segmented file is done using the layer controls of the *`annotations`* layer.
+Annotations and corrections on the segmented file is done using the layer controls of the *`annotations`* layer.
 Click on the layer to display them.
 Only two labels are available: *`Structure of interest`* and *`Other`*.

-The rapid manual tagging step of the one-shot learning method in Hesperos aims to learn and attribute different features for each label.
+The rapid manual tagging step of the one-shot learning method aims to learn and attribute different features to each label.
 <img align="right" src="materials/interface_tools_screenshots/screen_tagging_step.PNG" width="220px"/>
-For that, the user has to:
+To achieve that, the user has to:
-- tag, with the label *`Structure of interest`*, few pixels of your structure of interest.
+- with the label *`Structure of interest`*, tag few pixels of the structure of interest.
-- tag, with the label *`Other`*, the greatest diversity of uninteresting structures in your 3D image (but not too much pixels).
+- with the label *`Other`*, tag the greatest diversity of uninteresting structures in the 3D image (avoid tagging too much pixels).

 > see the exemple image with *`Structure of interest`* label in red and *`Other`* label in cyan.